-No. Usage falls under each tier is billed at the rate for that tier.
-For example, if you use 50TB of data transfer in Zone 1, 10 TB will be billed at $0.12 per GB and the next 40 TB will be billed at $0.08 per GB.
+Your CDN outbound data transfers are aggregated each month during your billing cycle.
+The first 10 TB are charged at the first price point, the next 40 TB at the second, and so on.
+For example, if you use 50 TB of data transfers in Zone 1, 10 TB will be billed at $0.087 per GB, and the next 40 TB will be billed at $0.08 per GB.

 No. The CDN data center is selected based on the end users’ network configurations and cannot be controlled by the developer.
 Users may be served by locations that are preferred by their ISP, or nodes that are "closer" in a logical sense, not necessarily in physical proximity.